gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <dd><p>Generates necessary state, computed and methods for sorting locally entities in the store.</p>
 <p>Requires withEntities to be present before this function</p></dd>
 <dt><a href="#withEntitiesRemoteSort">withEntitiesRemoteSort(config)</a></dt>
 <dd><p>Generates state, signals, and methods to sort entities remotely.
-When the sort method is called it will store the sort
+When the sort method sort[collection]Entities is called it will store the sort
 and call set[Collection]Loading, and you should either create an effect that listens to [collection]Loading and call the api with the [collection]Sort params and use wither setAllEntities if is not paginated or set[Collection]Result if is paginated with the sorted result that come from the backend, plus changing the status  and set errors is needed. or use withEntitiesLoadingCall to call the api with the [collection]Sort params which handles setting the result and errors automatically.</p>
+<p>In case you dont want sort[collection]Entities to call set[collection]Loading() (which triggers a fetchEntities), you can pass skipLoadingCall: true to sort[collection]Entities.
+Useful in cases where you want to further change the state before manually calling set[collection]Loading() to trigger a fetch of entities.</p>
 <p>Requires withEntities and withCallStatus to be present before this function.</p></dd>
 <dt><a href="#withEventHandler">withEventHandler(eventHandlerFactory)</a></dt>
 <dd></dd>